EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 // see my blog on my custom createElement function //todo: put a link here const userDetails = createElement({ // same as the first usage example in this article}) this.append(userDetails)
-// something interesting happens like another component want to change the user
+// something interesting happens, maybe an event

    userDetails.update('Jane', 'Doe') // or this could be designed to take a user object.

 ```